DeepRatAI/DeepRatAI/README.md

 > *“Make the complex accessible.
 Make the invisible useful.
 And have a bit of fun along the way.”*

 ---
+### 💡 About This Repository

+This repository is not static — it's more like a **technical lab journal** that updates when inspiration, obsession, or GPU availability strike.

+I plan to share new experiments, tools, ideas, and studies **on a regular basis**, as time and brain cells permit.
+Everything here is intended to be **explored, adapted, learned from, and built upon**.

+Most of it is made using open or freely available resources, with learning and experimentation in mind.
+It’s part notebook, part lab, part sandbox — powered by curiosity, caffeinated neurons, and the occasional existential crisis.

+If it helps you build, understand, or break something better: mission accomplished.

+---

 ## 👋 About Me